funktionale-programmierung/bob2015/2021/how-to-talk.md

 ### Process

+- A moderator has been assigned to you, and will contact you via chat early during the day.
+- Be in the room of your talk at least 5 minutes before the talk starts.
-- Moderator will announce your talk.
+- The moderator will announce your talk.
 - The talk video will play in the live stream.
-- Moderator will collect questions via private Gather chat during your talk.
+- The moderator will collect questions via private Gather chat during your talk.
-- Moderator will relay questions to you in the live Q&A session after your talk.
+- The moderator will relay questions to you in the live Q&A session after your talk.

 ### Q&A session: Connect to [obs.ninja](https://obs.ninja) at the beginning of your talk